- Home

 - If a person is incarcerated in a county house of correction or a state correctional facility, intentions may be filed by either party.

 A marriage license, once obtained, is valid for 60 days from the date intentions are filed and may be used in any Massachusetts city or town.
-The marriage license is not valid outside of the Commonwealth.
+The marriage license is not valid outside of the Commonwealth of Massachusetts.

 License Availability

 While Sundays and holidays are included in the three days, the day the application is made is not.
-For example, if you apply on Friday, your license will be issued on or after Monday.
+For example, if you apply on Friday, your license will be issued on or after Monday during normal business hours.

 Age Guidelines